al1sant0s/springfield/README.md

 docker compose exec springfield-server python manage.py collectstatic
 ```

-Additionaly, you should create an admin account for you.
+Additionally, you should create an admin account for you.
 This isn't exactly required but it is recommended in case you need to manage the server directly
 with Django admin dashboard.
 Run the following command and answer the questions it prompts to you.

 ```sh